Lionel Stander: Activism

 Stander espoused a variety of social and political causes, and was a founding member of the Screen Actors Guild.
 At a SAG meeting held during a 1937 studio technicians' strike, he told the assemblage of 2000 members: "With the eyes of the whole world on this meeting, will it not give the Guild a black eye if its members continue to cross picket lines?"
 (The NY Times reported: "Cheers mingled with boos greeted the question.")
 Stander also supported the Conference of Studio Unions in its fight against the Mob-influenced International Alliance of Theatrical Stage Employees (IATSE).
 Also in 1937, Ivan F. Cox, a deposed officer of the San Francisco longshoremen's union, sued Stander and a host of others, including union leader Harry Bridges, actors Fredric March, Franchot Tone, Mary Astor, James Cagney, Jean Muir, and director William Dieterle.
 The charge, according to Time magazine, was "conspiring to propagate Communism on the Pacific Coast, causing Mr. Cox to lose his job".

 During the Spanish Civil War, Stander fundraised for the Republican cause.
 He also campaigned for the release of the Scottsboro Boys.
 He was a member of the Popular Front from 1936 until 1939, and subsequently belonged to the Hollywood Anti-Nazi League.
 Regarding his political beliefs, Stander once described himself as "lefter than the Left" and said he supported the Communist Party USA prior to the Molotov–Ribbentrop Pact (which he opposed).
-As he later put it, "I worked very closely with the Communist Party during the 30's.
+As he later put it, "I worked very closely with the Communist Party during the ’30s.
 But I never joined."

 In 1938, Columbia Pictures head Harry Cohn allegedly called Stander "a Red son of a bitch" and threatened a US$100,000 fine against any studio that renewed his contract.
 Despite critical acclaim for his performances, Stander's film work dropped off drastically.
 After appearing in 15 films in 1935 and 1936, he was in only six in 1937 and 1938.
 This was followed by just six films from 1939 through 1943, none made by major studios, the most notable being Guadalcanal Diary (1943).